 Points can be awarded when learners perform various actions in the system — from simply logging in to successfully completing units, courses, tests, assignments, ILTs, acquiring certificates or contributing to discussion topics.
 You can choose which actions will give out points and customize the number of points awarded for each action.

-Badges are awarded in a similar way to points, given out when a user has reaches a milestone for a specific action (i.e. 4, 8, 16 logins or 8, 16 passed tests, etc.).
+Badges are awarded in a similar way to points, given out when a user has reached a milestone for a specific action (i.e. 4, 8, 16 logins or 8, 16 passed tests, etc.).
 TalentLMS’ gamification engine ensures that the difficulty in acquiring badges increases incrementally as the learner advances in his training.
 You can upload your own badge icons and customize their names.

 The badging system has been designed to be compatible with Mozilla’s OpenBadges initiative, letting learners collect and display all of their badges in a single place.